Grand Rapids Criminal Defense Lawyer

 Charged with a crime?
 Served with a lawsuit?
-Looking for information on medical marijuana?
 You've come to the right place.

-NEW LAW ALERT: Michigan amended the expungement statute.
-Read more: Expunge a Criminal Offense in Michigan
+RECENT LAW ALERT: Michigan amended the expungement statute: Expunge a Criminal Offense in Michigan

 Welcome.
 Really.
 We're glad you stopped by.

-Your reputation, freedom, and job are on the line.
-Being accused of a crime affects your whole family.
-You need help – now.
-Count on a lawyer skilled and experienced in and out of the courtroom.
-Our Grand Rapids criminal defense lawyer has over twenty years experience helping persons just as yourself.
-There are a lot of attorney options.
-Make sure you select a criminal defense lawyer who has a reputation for being skilled at his craft, and is experienced.
+When you are accused of a crime, your reputation, freedom, and job are on the line.
+Being accused of a crime affects the entire family.
+You need help – NOW.
+You need the peace or mind that comes from hiring a skilled and seasoned lawyer to represent you in and out of court.
+Our Grand Rapids criminal defense lawyer has over twenty years experience helping persons just like yourself.
+Make sure you select a Grand Rapids criminal defense lawyer who is caring, and has a solid reputation of being skilled and experienced.

-This is the real deal.
-Notice how you are not being bombarded by advertisements and pop-ups.
-Unlike many legal websites written and designed by non-lawyers somewhere out in 'e-land', you are on a website written and designed by me (in the right-hand corner picture).
-This website may be less glitzy, without all of the bells and whistles, but this is the real deal.
-No filler, no pages that promise to inform and don't.
-Instead, each page contains helpful, real-world information gleaned from over twenty years experience as a criminal defense lawyer and trial lawyer.
-The information and tips come from on the job experience, mano-a-mano combat, experience in representing and defending those who made a mistake and are facing criminal charges, or companies with a business dispute looking to get a fair deal.
+This Website is the real deal.
+Notice you are not bombarded by advertisements and pop-ups.
+Unlike many lawyer websites written by non-lawyers somewhere out in 'e-land', you are on a website written and designed by me.
+It may be less glitzy and without a lot of bells and whistles, but this is the real deal.
+No filler.
+No pages that promise to inform and don't.
+Instead, the pages contain real-world information gleaned from over twenty years experience as a criminal defense lawyer and trial lawyer.
+The information and tips come from on the job experience from representing and defending those who made a mistake and are facing criminal charges, or companies with a business dispute looking to get a fair deal.

 Knowledge is power.
-We try to provide helpful information you can use today.
 There is a LOT of information on these pages.
-Unlike many websites that seek to lure you in and snatch your business, this one was written to educate and inform.
-Whether you hire us or not, knowledge is power.
+Unlike many websites that lure you in to snatch your business, this one was written to educate and inform.
+Whether or not you hire us, knowledge is power.
 Knowing your rights is powerful.
-Knowing how to deal with a police officer knocking on your door is critical, as how you respond often determines the outcome.
+Knowing how to deal with a police officer knocking on your door is critical, as how you respond determines the outcome.
 Knowing how to defend yourself when a mortgage company refuses to accept your payments or when a bank revokes your line of credit is important, and may well keep you in business.

 There's no shame in seeking help – you go to a dentist when your tooth hurts…

 Experience matters.
 Relationships matter.
-Hopefully you will not need a Grand Rapids criminal defense lawyer to defend yourself from criminal charges or a civil lawsuit.
-Hopefully you will never need a personal injury lawyer to represent you when injured in a car accident.
-Hopefully, you will be like my late grandmother who never set foot inside a lawyer's office except to write her last Will and Testament.
+Hopefully you will not need a Grand Rapids criminal defense lawyer to help defend against criminal charges.
+Hopefully you will never need a personal injury lawyer to represent you from an injury from a car accident.
 But, if you do need legal help, give us a chance to interview for the job.
-We can help guide you through whatever legal situation you are in.
+We can guide you through whatever legal situation you find yourself in.
 We have practiced criminal and civil law in and around Kent County, Grand Rapids, West Michigan for over the last 20 years.

 Why Hire a Lawyer?

 Good question.
-The answer is simple: its how you get the best result.
-You hire a lawyer for the same reasons you hire a heart surgeon: you get the professional advice and experience of someone who went through lengthy schooling, is certified in their profession, has practical knowledge, and worked with thousands of persons with similar problems.
+You hire a lawyer for the same reasons you hire a heart surgeon: you get the professional advice and experience of someone who went through lengthy schooling, is certified in their profession, has practical knowledge, and worked with hundreds of people with similar problems.
 By hiring an experienced lawyer, you instantly benefit from years of training, knowledge, relationships, and experience.

-Do Not Plead Guilty without first talking with a Grand Rapids Criminal Defense Lawyer.
+Do Not Plead Guilty without talking with a Grand Rapids Criminal Defense Lawyer.

 Always talk to a Grand Rapids criminal defense lawyer as soon as possible.
 It is critical to hire an experienced criminal defense lawyer as soon as possible, as your statements and actions right before or after an arrest or during a pending criminal investigation can have a tremendous impact on the outcome.